Three commit suicide in separate incidents in Ludhiana

 A 35-year-old tenant, salesman and daily wager have committed suicide in three separate incidents in the district, police said on Sunday.

 In the first case, the tenant was allegedly facing harassment from his landlord for not paying rent and electricity bill for the past two months.
-Following this, he consumed poisonous substance.
+Following this, he ended his life by consuming poisonous substance in Jamalpur.
 He was admitted to a private hospital, but died there on Saturday after struggling for life for at least 14 days.

 His wife told the police that her husband had lost his job during the lockdown and was unable to pay the dues, but the accused kept pressuring him for the same and threatened him to vacate the house.
 Fed up of the situation, he consumed poison on June 6, she alleged.

-Based on her statement, the Jamalpur police have booked the landlord for abetment to suicide under Section 306 of the IPC.
+Based on her statement, the Jamalpur police have booked the landlord for abetment to suicide under Section 306 of the Indian Penal Code.
 The accused, who resides near Guru Teg Bahadur Road in Jamalpur, is yet to be arrested.

 In another case, a 20-year-old salesman ended his life by hanging himself in his house in Jawahar Nagar area on Saturday.
 His kin told the police that he had an affair with a girl, but her family was against it.
 The girl’s brother and father used to threaten him with dire consequences, following which he took the extreme step.